 - Over 9,400 single family homes sound insulated

-- 5 condominium complexes sound insulated (246 total individual units)
+- Five condominium complexes sound insulated (246 total individual units)

-- Funding for sound insulation comes from approximately 20% Port of Seattle funds and 80% FAA Airport Improvement Project (AIP) grant funds.
+- Funding for sound insulation comes from approximately 20 percent Port of Seattle funds and 80 percent FAA Airport Improvement Project (AIP) grant funds

 Does your home qualify?

-Per FAA guidelines, all homes have to be located within the approved noise remedy boundary for Sea-Tac Airport.
+Per FAA guidelines, all homes have to be located within the approved noise remedy boundary for Seattle-Tacoma International Airport.